Read on the ACIM CE App: https://acimce.app/:W-151

-All things are echoes of the Voice for God.
+All things are echoes of the Voice of God.

 Morning/evening practice: Fifteen minutes.